 You will be advised on your exam timetable which of the following can be taken into the exam room:

-- Calculator-UNSW approved: Your calculator must have a 'UNSW approved' label.
-(See the separate page on approved calculators)
+- a calculator-UNSW approved.
+Your calculator must have a 'UNSW approved' label.
+(See the separate page on approved calculators.)

-- Hand-held computer: Excludes laptop, notebook, iPad, tablet or similar computers.
-(See approved calculators)
+- a hand-held computer.
+This excludes a laptop, notebook, iPad, tablet or similar computer.
+(See approved calculators.)

-- Special materials as specified: Includes drawing instruments such as a compass or protractor
+- special materials as specified including drawing instruments such as a compass or protractor.

 You may also bring:

-- Wrist or hand-held watch - Note: All watches must be placed in a clear resealable plastic bag under your seat before the exam starts.
+- a wrist or hand-held watch.
+Note: All watches must be placed under your desk, either in a clear resealable plastic bag, or on the floor.

-- All electronic devices including but not limited to mobile phones, tablets and music players (all switched off) and a small money purse/wallet, may be taken into your exam but must be in a clear resealable plastic bag and must be placed under your seat.
+- all electronic devices including but not limited to mobile phones, tablets and music players (all switched off) and a small money purse/wallet.
+These items must be placed under your desk, either in a clear resealable plastic bag, or on the floor.
 Use of mobile phones or music players in an exam room will constitute Academic Misconduct.
 Laptop computers are permitted, but they must be switched off and placed under your seat or desk if they do not fit in your resealable bag.

-- A head covering worn for religious or cultural purposes is permitted in the exam room.
+- a head covering worn for religious or cultural purposes.

-- Bottle of water - You can bring in a small clear (not tinted) bottle of water with no label - e.g. a Mount Franklin bottle with the label removed.
+- a bottle of water.
+You can bring in a small clear (not tinted) bottle of water with no label, e.g. a Mount Franklin bottle with the label removed.
 Bottles will be permitted at the discretion of the supervisor.
 If your water bottle is confiscated, you may collect it at the completion of your exam.
 Juice or other beverages are not permitted.

-- Dictionary - All dictionaries will be checked during exams to ensure they do not contain unauthorised materials.
-You may take a hard-copy English language dictionary, or in any exam other than a language exam a bi-lingual English dictionary.
+- a dictionary.
+All dictionaries will be checked during exams to ensure they do not contain unauthorised materials.
+You may take a hard-copy English language dictionary or, in any exam other than a language exam, a bi-lingual English dictionary.
 You cannot use electronic dictionaries or discipline-specific dictionaries such as medical, legal or life science dictionaries.
 Answers to all exam questions, and in all work submitted, must be in English unless otherwise directed.

-Lost property found on and off campus is held at FM Assist.
+Lost property found on and off campus is held at Security and Traffic Management.
 This includes items left behind at Randwick Racecourse during exams.
-For more information on lost property visit the FM Assist website.
+For more information on lost property visit the Lost Property website.